MarciaVaz/Dissertation/README.md

 ## Experiment 1: Behavioural experiment

 The multi-arrangement task was done using [Meadows website](https://meadows-research.com/).
-We recrited 45 participants and their similarity judgements according to action, semantic and visual task.
+We recrited 45 participants and we collected their similarity judgements according to action, semantic and visual task.
 The Meadows output for each participant and task can be found [here](https://github.com/MarciaVaz/Dissertation/tree/main/02_behavioural%20experiment/individual%20RDMs).

+Each participant only saw a few images out of 92, meaning that the output of one participant results in a partial RDM (not complete).
+In order to estimate a final RDM for action, semantic and visual task, we used the [iMDS_MATLAB toolbox](https://github.com/MarciaVaz/Dissertation/blob/main/03_fMRI%20experiment/06_create%20RDMs/iMDS_MATLAB) that scales each participant to each other and normalises the data.
+I only modified and used ['estimate_from_partials_fMRI.m'](https://github.com/MarciaVaz/Dissertation/blob/main/03_fMRI%20experiment/06_create%20RDMs/iMDS_MATLAB/estimate_from_partials_behav.m) script.

+We end up with the final 3 RDMs: action, semantic and action task.

 ## Experiment 2: fMRI experiment